stefanix/videoowl/README.md

 Installation
 ------------

-From the [downloads section](https://github.com/stefanix/videoowl/downloads) get the installer and run it.
+From the [downloads section](https://github.com/stefanix/videoowl/downloads) get the OSX installer and run it.
 VideoOwl will be installed as one file here: /usr/local/bin/videoowl.
 This is part of the search path which means videoowl can be executed from anywhere in the Terminal.

 To uninstall simply delete /usr/local/bin/videoowl.